daividssilverio/placeholderj/README.md

 # PlaceholderJ
-PaceholderJ is a simple Android library created to help you handle easily with screens of empty list, no itens found, loading and error.
+PlaceholderJ is a simple Android library created to assist you handling placeholders for screens with empty lists, no itens found, loading and errors.

 ##Observations
-Before you start is important you keep in mind that PlaceholderJ views are projected to handle with errors received from failures of some request submited to an API and this request must be made by Retrofit becouse the errors expected in this library are retrofit errors.
+Before you start, it is important to keep in mind that PlaceholderJ views were projected to handle errors generated from Retrofit requests.
+So, make sure you're passsing only RetrofitErros to PlaceholderJ.
-In other words if you will pass an error to PlaceholderJ make sure with this error is a RetrofitError.

-So if you whant to your error view or empty view handle with other errors you are encouraged to implement this and send me a pull request ;).
+Feel free to implement your own error handling for another cases, and please send me a pull to request. :)

-### Include this library:
+### How to include this library:

 ``` groovy
 allprojects {